FinSciences 5.7″ fin

 Fits FCS (and Futures with adapter)

-FinSciences 5.7 inch fin is 14.6 sq. inches in area, and is available in semi-flex black, semi-flex translucent blue, and in matte-black stiff.
+FinSciences 5.7 inch fin is 14.6 sq. inches in area, and is available in semi-flex black, semi-flex translucent blue, and in matte-black stiff (we're sold out of stiff fins currently).

 This larger shortboard fin is for heavier surfers, and for use in a thruster or quad setup, or even as a single fin.